Research projects and academic work at MF are to be in accordance with current legislation and recognized norms for research ethics.

 Committee on research ethics and integrity

 Breaches of research ethical norms can be regarded as misconduct (cf. Research Ethics Act §6).
-Questions concerning misconduct should initially be investigated by the institution where the accused researcher is employed.
+Questions concerning misconduct should initially be investigated by the institution where the researcher in question is employed.
+At MF such cases are handled by the Research Committee (Forskningsutvalget).
 MF takes part in a Committee on research ethics and integrity together with The Oslo School of Architecture and Design (AHO), Oslo National Academy of the Arts (KHiO) og The Norwegian Academy of Music (NMH).

-The mandate and composition of the Committee on research ethics and integrity (lenke kommer).
+- The mandate and composition of the Committee on research ethics and integrity (in Norwegian only)

 Other useful resources: